Key Takeaway

 - Estimate Combined Benefits: Use tools like the VA Benefits Calculator to understand your potential monthly VA compensation.
 Add this tax-free amount to your estimated taxable income from pensions, Social Security, and withdrawals to get a full picture.
 (Example: A 70% VA rating (~$1,716/month tax-free) + $2,000/month taxable military retirement = $3,716/month total pre-tax equivalent income, significantly boosting planning power).

-- Ensure Accurate VA Rating: If your service-connected conditions have worsened, securing an increased rating via a strong claim supported by IMO reports can substantially increase your tax-free retirement income stream.
+- Ensure Accurate Medical Records: If your service-connected conditions have worsened, obtaining an independent medical evaluation supported by IMO reports can help ensure your medical documentation accurately reflects your current functional limitations.

 5. Common Pitfalls & How to Avoid Them